semuconsulting/PyGPSClient/README.md

 1. File Delay - Select delay in milliseconds between individual reads when streaming from binary file (default 20 milliseconds).
 1. Tags - Enable color tags in console (see Console Widget below).
 1. Position Format and Units - Change the displayed position (D.DD / D.M.S / D.M.MM / ECEF) and unit (metric/imperial) formats.
-1. Include C/No = 0 - Include or exclude satellites where carrier to noise ratio (C/No) = 0.
 1. DataLogging - Turn Data logging in the selected format (Binary, Parsed, Hex Tabular, Hex String, Parsed+Hex Tabular) on or off.
 On first selection, you will be prompted to select the directory into which timestamped log files are saved.
 Log files are cycled when a maximum size is reached (default is 10 MB, manually configurable via `logsize_n` setting).
 1. GPX Track - Turn track recording (in GPX format) on or off.
 On first selection, you will be prompted to select the directory into which timestamped GPX track files are saved.
 1. Database - Turn spatialite database recording (*where available*) on or off.
 On first selection, you will be prompted to select the directory into which the `pygpsclient.sqlite` database is saved.
 Note that, when first created, the database's spatial metadata will take a few seconds to initialise (*up to a minute on Raspberry Pi and similar SBC*). **NB** This facility is dependent on your Python environment supporting the requisite [sqlite3 `mod_spatialite` extension](https://www.gaia-gis.it/fossil/libspatialite/index) - see [INSTALLATION.md](https://github.com/semuconsulting/PyGPSClient/blob/master/INSTALLATION.md#prereqs) for further details.
 If not supported, the option will be greyed out.
 Check the Menu..Help..About dialog for an indication of the current spatialite support status.